 A Lack of Consensus

 We also talked to numerous Amazon consultants and other PPC experts and their opinions were varied.
-No one really knows how this works, but it’s a very rare case.
+No one really knew how the old system could potentially work for negative targets, which is very odd.
 For the vast majority of clicks, we know exactly where they came from and how to build an optimization strategy around them.

 Discover Us on our PPC Den Podcast